This Week’s AI Signals: Quantum Speed-Ups, Lightweight 3D Models, Self-Optimising Networks

 Sometimes I imagine a future where my laptop finishes fine-tuning before my coffee cools down.
 Quantum might just make that dream (and my caffeine dependency) obsolete.
 How about you — what would you build if computing speed stopped being the bottleneck?

-A research team at UTC developed a 3D image modeling network with just 1.7 million parameters, capable of separating shape and appearance in complex medical images.
+A research team at the University of Tennessee at Chattanooga (UTC) developed a 3D image modeling network with just 1.7 million parameters, capable of separating shape and appearance in complex medical images.

 👉 UTC News — UTC researcher develops lightweight AI model for 3D image modeling